krerkkiat/krerkkiat.github.io/content/blog/spring-cleaning.md

 $ find . -type d -name "node_modules" -prune
 ```

-where the -prune tells the command to not descend down the found directory. ([src](https://unix.stackexchange.com/a/24563/467495))
+where the `-prune` flag tells the command to not descend down the found directory. ([src](https://unix.stackexchange.com/a/24563/467495))

 ## Tracking down large files